TimS27/freeCodeCamp-Responsive-Web-Design/README.md

 # freeCodeCamp-Responsive-Web-Design
-This repository contains the folowing projects I created by myself related to the Responsive Web Design course:
+This repository contains the following projects I created by myself for to the Responsive Web Design course:

 - Tribute Page
 - Survey Form Page